Custom eLearning Solutions

 Example:

-A gamified exercise divides participants into teams and gives each team the same problem to solve using different frameworks.
+Create more repeat practice on critical tasks without pulling teams away from the operation for long.
 After discussing their initial approach, teams swap frameworks and reconsider the problem, earning points for clear insights and practical next steps.

 1